Sulli22/concretisation/README.md

 <img src="./site/img/exemple2.png" width="100%">

-In the other case, the user chooses the non-glutton coloring algorithm he wants :
+In the other case, the user chooses the non-glutton coloring method he wants :
 ```
 1 - CNF
 2 - CSP